retrophozeac/Disaster-Response-Coordination/memory-bank/activeContext.md

 # Active Context Documentation
 **Project:** Disaster Response Coordination Platform
 **Last Updated:** Current Session
-**Project Phase:** Pre-Development Planning & Memory Bank Setup
+**Project Phase:** Development Phase

 ## Current Sprint Focus

 ### Primary Objective
-Setting up comprehensive Memory Bank documentation for a **job application assignment** - a backend-heavy MERN stack disaster response platform with 8-10 hour development constraint.
+Complete the backend implementation and begin frontend integration for the disaster response platform.

 ### Sprint Goals
-1. **Complete Memory Bank Documentation** - Finalize all technical specifications for AI-assisted development
-2. **Architecture Planning** - Solidify technical decisions for rapid implementation
-3. **Development Environment Setup** - Prepare Supabase, Gemini API, and deployment pipeline
-4. **Implementation Strategy** - Define MVP-first approach with clear phase priorities
+1.  **Fix Web Scraping Service** - Resolve issues with the `updates` endpoint.
+2.  **Implement Frontend** - Build a minimal React client for API testing.
+3.  **End-to-End Testing** - Ensure all backend and frontend components work together.
+4.  **Deployment** - Deploy the application to Vercel and Render.

 ## Recent Decisions & Changes

-### API Design Improvements
+### API Status
-- **Automated Geocoding:** The `createResource` endpoint was improved to automatically geocode the `location_name` provided by the user.
-This enhances the user experience and ensures data consistency.
+-   **Verification Endpoint:** The `/api/verification` endpoint is complete and functional.
+-   **Updates Endpoint:** The `/api/updates` endpoint is currently non-functional due to issues with the web scraping logic.
+This is a priority to fix.

 ### Technical Stack Confirmed
 - **Frontend:** React (minimal implementation for API testing)